basantabghimire/Photoapplication.2/README.md

 # Photoapplication2

-## This application is very basic. created bunch of components and routing all components
+ This application is very basic. created bunch of components and routing all components.
-## I used [material.angular](https://material.angular.io/). did not use any bootstrap
+ I used [material.angular](https://material.angular.io/). did not use any bootstrap.
-## For login, applied router model and user and password credentials
+ For login, applied router model and user and password credentials.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.